-As part of your BSc major you can do the Mathematics capstone course where you'll work with other students to explore the role of mathematicians in society and culture.
+As part of your BSc major you can do the Mathematics capstone course, MATHS 399, where you'll work with other students to explore the role of mathematicians in society and culture.
 Your project will give you the chance to develop your skills in communication, critical thinking, teaching and creative problem solving.
 Complementary BSc majors include Computer Science, Data Science, Environmental Physics, Physics and Statistics.

-If you study Mathematics as a BAdvSci(Hons) specialisation, you'll take courses across the spectrum - from algebra, combinatorics, complex analysis and differential equations to mathematical modelling, functional analysis and operator theory, the history of mathematics, numerical analysis and topology.
+If you study Mathematics as a BAdvSci(Hons) specialisation, you'll take courses across the spectrum - from algebra, combinatorics, complex analysis and differential equations to mathematical modelling, functional analysis and operator theory, numerical analysis and topology.
 In your final year you'll complete an independent research project under the guidance of an academic mentor.
 This will help to prepare you for further postgraduate study or to enter the workforce.

-Mathematical skills are in great demand by employers - the BAdvSci(Hons) specialisation will equip you with advanced knowledge in pure and applied mathematics, as well as the computational and research skills required to make great contributions in science, technology or commerce.
+Mathematical skills are in great demand by employers - the BAdvSci(Hons) specialisation will equip you with advanced knowledge in pure and applied mathematics, as well as the computational and research skills required to make great contributions in science, technology or commerce

-- ✓ BSc major or BAdvSci(Hons) Specialisation - ✓ Available in a conjoint theory and its application.
+- ✓ BSc major or BAdvSci(Hons) Specialisation - ✔ Available in a conjoint theory and its application.
 The challenges of modern society demand a greater focus on the relationship between the economy, human society and the environment.
 As a result, industry will require transdisciplinary graduates with specialised skillsets.
 The University of Auckland is currently the only university in the country offering a programme of this kind.
-A specialisation in Quantitative Economics will earn you 90 credits at Stage III toward your qualification.
-Completing this programme will equip you with capabilities specific to Disciplinary Knowledge and Practice, Critical Thinking, Solution Seeking, Communication and Engagement, Independence and Integrity, and Social and Environmental Responsibilities.
+Completing this programme will equip you with capabilities specific to disciplinary knowledge and practice, critical thinking, solution seeking, communication and engagement, independence and integrity, and social and environmental responsibilities.
 You will learn to apply mathematical knowledge to concrete situations in Economics, specify and estimate regression equations to support data analysis applicable to real-world issues and demonstrate the ability to synthesize information to effectively coordinate decisions across a variety of domains.
-Graduates of this programme will be well prepared to pursue a future in a broad range of sectors, including government and policymaking, consulting and business or a pathway to post graduate study in Economics.
+Graduates of this programme will be well prepared to pursue a future in a broad range of sectors, including government and policymaking, consulting and business or a pathway to post graduate study in Economics or Mathematics.
+You can also complete the MATHS 399 capstone course.